 Coventry, CV4 7HS

 I have research interests in various aspects of British television history, and have published work on popular genres in television drama in the UK, US, including the monograph Gothic Television (2006).
 I have an ongoing interest in issues of television history and historiography, the topic of my edited collection Re-viewing Television History: Critical Issues in Television Historiography (IB Tauris, 2007).
-I just finished writing my monograph Spectacular Television: Exploring Televisual Pleasure which will be published by IB Tauris in 2016; this combines research on the history of particular television technologies as spectacular, with analysis of the ways in which, for example, landscape, bodies (both human and animal), and action are rendered visually pleasurable or spectacular on the small screen.
+My new monograph Spectacular Television: Exploring Televisual Pleasure which will be published in June 2016 by IB Tauris; this combines research on the history of particular television technologies as spectacular, with analysis of the ways in which, for example, landscape, bodies (both human and animal), and action are rendered visually pleasurable or spectacular on the small screen.
 I was recently Co-Investigator on the AHRC-funded project ‘A History of Television for Women in Britain, 1947-1989’, running between Warwick and De Montfort University, 2010-2014, with Rachel Moseley (Warwick) and Helen Wood (Leicester University), and our co-edited collection Television for Women: New Directions (Routledge, 2016) comes out of this work.
 The project brought together archival and audience research methods in order to map this untold history and explore women viewers’ memories of the television that has been addressed to them.
 The project was awarded the 2012 Arts Impact Award for public engagement with its Pop-Up TV Pop Shop in Coventry City Centre.
-I recently initiated and consulted on the large-scale touring exhibition The Story of Cildren's Television, From 1946 to Now which was curated by colleagues at the Herbert Art Gallery and Museum which will tour the UK from May 2015 until December 2018.
+I recently initiated and consulted on the large-scale touring exhibition The Story of Children's Television, From 1946 to Now which was curated by colleagues at the Herbert Art Gallery and Museum which will tour the UK from May 2015 until December 2018.
 The exhibition can currently be seen at the Dorman Museum in Middlesborough.
 Along with Rachel Moseley, I won a Community Contribution award at the 2016 Warwick Staff Awards in relation to my work on this exhibition.

 Gothic Television (Manchester University Press, 2006).